Ready for your next adventure?

-We are looking for an innovative Trusts & Major Donor Manager.
+We are looking for an innovative Trusts & Foundations Manager.
 We imagine you have worked in fundraising and now feel ready to be a manager, you are looking to grow with an organisation and are ambitious for yourself and the organisation you work for.

-Our team is warm, friendly and welcoming.
+Our team of 20 is warm, friendly and welcoming.
 We are all motivated by the charity’s aim of supporting children with fewer advantages to develop vital skills and succeed in school and beyond.

-With a new organisational strategy aiming to more than quadruple our reach, we need to increase vital funds and grow our T&F income from £470,000 to £700,000 per annum in the next three years.
+With a new organisational strategy aiming to more than quadruple our reach, we need to increase vital funds and grow our T&F income from £500,000 to £700,000 per annum in the next two years.